NickTomlin/nicktomlin.github.io/_posts/2018-03-10-speeding-up-zsh-loading-times-by-lazily-loading-nvm.md

 }
 add-zsh-hook chpwd load-nvmrc
 ```

+Edit: I originally used `command -v` which doesn't seem to recognize `nvm` properly, hit tip to Sean for switching to `type`

 I now have a _much_ snappier shell that loads `nvm` when I cd into a node project. 🎉